 (Below) Zero Expectations

 A simple joy of cold-weather running?
 People who’ve never tried it don’t expect to like it/feel good during it/run fast.
-Which rightfully strips running of its greatest obstacle: the menacing mental hurdle.
-‘Tis better to get out there and expect little, than to not get out there at all.
-Look at is as a non-qualifying headstart to your spring get-into-shape plan.
-Eventually, spring will arrive … and you’ll already be in shape.
+This rightfully strips running of its greatest obstacle: the menacing mental hurdle.
+It’s better to get out there and expect little, than to not get out there at all.
+Look at it as a non-qualifying headstart to your spring get-into-shape plan.
+Eventually, spring will arrive…and you’ll already be in shape.

-But I also appreciate the solitude of the cold-weather run.
+Finally, the cold-weather run comes with a heavy dose of solitude.
 It’s a free tech detox, a chance to check in with oneself, an opportunity to cash in on the little sunlight available to us during the darkest portion of the year, and a proven challenger to seasonal affective disorder.
-Maine-based writer Caitlin Shetterly summed up the feeling beautifully in a piece for The New York Times last year:
+Maine-based writer Caitlin Shetterly summed up the feeling beautifully in a piece for The New York Times:

 ” … When I am running, I find a room of my own.
 In the wind and bright sun, in the cracking ice echoing through the salt marsh, in the flight of the blue heron up above, in the scratch of my ratty running shoes on the sandy, icy shoulder of the road, I am free.
 And mostly alone, as few runners join me on the slippery roads of winter … When I am running there is nothing but time and my own body and however long it will take me to get there.
 Everything else needs to wait.
 And believe me, sometimes it does take a long time.
 I am that slow.”